NetworkBlockDevice/nbd/doc/proto.md

           currently);
         - `x-*:`, where `*` can be replaced by any random string not containing colons, for local experiments.
-This SHOULD NOT be used by metadata contexts that are expected to e widely used.
+This SHOULD NOT be used by metadata contexts that are expected to be widely used.
         - third-party implementations can register additional namespaces by simple request to the mailinglist.